 One of the best outdoor kitchen ideas is to add an extended counter.
 If your kitchen has a window viewing the backyard, patio or deck, adding to or extending the counter from your indoor kitchen makes cooking for outdoor activities a little easier.

 Small Outdoor Kitchen

 You don’t need a large work space to transform your backyard into party central.
-The most efficient outdoor kitchen designs are built around the basics.
-A quality grill is key to preparing warm-weather meals, and a simple seating area is great for hosting friends and family.
+Designing outdoor kitchens begins with the basics.
+A quality gas grill is key to preparing warm-weather meals, and a simple seating area is great for hosting friends and family.

 Use space-saving cabinets as outdoor kitchen storage to store cooking utensils and accessories.
 Consider adding a few small accents like outdoor rugs to define the space and make your patio feel more inviting.
 An umbrella is a good addition to provide shade and comfort on hot summer days.